MatthewNielsen27/Mallard/README.md

 Just make sure to include a copy of `duck.hpp` and `duck.cpp` inside the `include` and `src` directories respectively.

-Also be sure to include the names of your source files within the `SRC` variable of the `makefile` located in `mallard_testing`.
+Also be sure to include the names of your source files within the `SRC` variable of the `makefile` located in `tests`.

 ![Missing: Image of mallard makefile](docs/images/make.png)